CloudDelphi/better-translation-manager/README.md

 Say you have localized the HelloWorld sample application; You have compiled the application, created a translation project, translated the texts to Danish and German and built the resource modules.
 You should now have `HelloWorld.exe`, `HelloWorld.DAN` and `HelloWorld.DEU` in one directory.
 The native (or source) language of the application is US English, so if you run the application on a Windows where the regional settings have been configured as English (United States), then no resource module is loaded.
 All texts are  already as they should be.
 However if you run the application where the regional settings have been configured as "German (Germany)", then the `HelloWorld.DEU` resource module will be automatically loaded and all translated texts will appear in German.
-Same principle for Danish.
+Same principle for Danish; The `HelloWorld.DAN` resource module will be loaded if regional settings have been configured as "Danish (Denmark)".
 If no resource module is found, that matches the language of the  regional settings, then the application will always just fall back to the native language.

 The point is that the Delphi Run Time Library already knows how to load resource modules and how to determine which resource module, if any, should be loaded based on the regional settings of the use.
 You can read more about this in the Delphi help: http://docwiki.embarcadero.com/RADStudio/Rio/en/Deploying_Localized_Applications [^1]

-### Region neutral translations
+### Region Neutral translations
 One point that the Delphi help doesn't emphasize but which could be important for you is that you can create region neutral resource modules.

 When you specify a source or target language you have to specify it as a regional language.
 That is you cannot just specify the language as "English".
 You have to include a region.
 E.g. "English (United States)" or "English (United Kingdom)" etc.